 All modules do is provide a simple way for grouping related model elements.

-Modules can be used to output generated artifacts under separate folder for each module, which helps you better manage the generated code.
-In certain cases, modules can be also adopted to represent microservices, so that the generated artifacts for each module would go into their own individual microservice.
-Here's where you can learn more on using modules in output paths.
+Modules can be used to output generated artifacts under separate folders for each module, which helps you better manage the generated code.
+In certain cases, modules can also be adapted to represent microservices so that the generated artifacts for each module would go into their own individual microservice.
+Here's where you can learn more about using modules in output paths.

-The best practice is to place model files for the same module into the same folder, in order to keep your model project well organized.
+The best practice is to place model files for the same module into the same folder to keep your model project well organized.

 The structure of the